 No voting member of a committee, whether elected or appointed, may serve more than three consecutive years on the same faculty committee.
+However, time spent filling less than half of an unexpired or vacant term will not count against the three-year limit.
 No faculty member may at any one time be an elected member of more than two faculty committees.
 Except where otherwise noted, ex officio faculty committee members cannot vote.
 Student members shall be selected in accordance with student government procedures, shall serve terms of one academic year, and may be reappointed.

 Special committees are appointed by the Faculty Senate Steering Committee annually, but under no circumstances may an individual be appointed to a special committee for more than three consecutive years.
 Special committees normally cease to exist after one year; however, justification for their continued existence may be submitted to and approved by the Steering Committee.
-Special committees shall be listed in University Committees, published by the provost.
+Special committees shall be listed in Special Advisory Committees, published by the provost.